 Chords: Am, F, E, G

-Four simple chords and slow chord changes make this one of our favorite easy guitar songs for beginners.
+Four simple chords and slow chord changes make this one of our favorite easy guitar songs for beginners with 4 chords.
 It is a heart-felt song with a melodic vocal line which works as well on guitar as it does on piano.

 Chords: C, Am, F, G